hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/space-between-components.jpeg" alt="space between components" caption="" %}

-### Show style depending of condition from properties
+## Show style depending of condition from properties:

 Let's style a `component` depending of the `condition` of a property.
 For example, we want only half of our `images` to have `background`.